-- STATUS -> OCCUPIED The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPANCY jumper to the ECONO connector and to the W7220's OCC input terminal.
-An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position.
-STATUS -> MATEMP, SETPOINTS -> MAT SET The W7220 - STATUS -> MA TEMP, SETPOINTS -> MAT SET -- The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
-On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor. - sor is designated as Supply Air Temperature (SAT) sensor.
-SETPOINTS -> DRYBLB SET This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected. - 4.
-SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation: EQUIPMENT = CONV AUX2 I = W

-FAN SPEED = 2SPEED
+- STATUS -> OCCUPIED The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at UCB terminal G. This signal passes through the Unit Control Board's OCCUPANCY jumper to the ECONO connector and to the W7220's OCC input terminal.
+An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position. - STATUS -> MA TEMP, SETPOINTS -> MAT SET The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
+On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor. - SETPOINTS -> DRYBLB SET This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected. - SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation: - EQUIPMENT = CONV AUX2 I = W - FAN SPEED = 2SPEED

-For damper minimum position settings and checkout menu readings, see Table 10.
-For dry bulb operation with or without DCV, see Tables 11 and 12.
-For enthalpy operation with or without DCV, see Tables 13 and 14.
+For damper minimum position settings and checkout menu readings, see Table 13.
+For dry bulb operation with or without DCV, see Tables 14 and 15.
+For enthalpy operation with or without DCV, see Tables 16 and 17.